projectdelphai/panorama-tab-groups/CONTRIBUTION.md

 ## In General

-If you never contributed to an project, [this guide](https://github.com/firstcontributions/first-contributions/blob/master/README.md) is a good way to start.
+If you've never contributed to a project before, [this guide](https://github.com/firstcontributions/first-contributions/blob/master/README.md) is a good place to start.
 It's also available in multiple languages.

 ## Translations